-Knowing what to expect after leaving Broadway Family Dental’s office helps you be prepared while reducing stress during your healing process.
-Crown lengthening pain is a concern, but you can take prescription pain relievers or over-the-counter pain medicines per your dentist’s orders.
+Knowing what to expect after leaving Broadway Family Dental’s office helps you be prepared.
+Knowing details about the procedure may help reduce your stress during your healing process.
+Crown lengthening pain is a concern.
+You can take prescription pain relievers or over-the-counter pain medicines per your dentist’s orders.
 Other post-procedure instructions include:

 - Use a specialized mouthwash after 24 hours.
 Your dentist will provide it to you.